-While in state prison and immigration jails for a combined 21 years, Eddy transformed his life and made significant contributions, including counseling at-risk youth, creating an Ethnic Studies program, and co-editing a book, Other: An Asian and Pacific Islander Prisoners’ Anthology.
-Upon his release, Eddy led youth development, violence prevention, and cross cultural building activities in the SF Bay Area and nationally.
+While in state prison and immigration jails, Eddy transformed his life and made significant contributions, including counseling at-risk youth, creating an Ethnic Studies program, and co-editing a book, Other: An Asian and Pacific Islander Prisoners’ Anthology.
+Upon his release, Eddy led youth development, violence prevention, and cross-cultural building activities and strategies in the SF Bay Area and nationally.
 He dedicates himself to fighting for others who face the injustices he witnessed in prison, getting educated on systemic racism and discrimination while also focusing on healing from trauma.